kubernetes-sigs/cloud-provider-azure/docs/azuredisk-issues.md

 1) ```kubectl cordon node``` #make sure no scheduling on this node
 2) ```kubectl drain node```  #schedule pod in current node to other node
-3) restart the Azure VM for node via the API or portal, wait untli VM is "Running"
+3) restart the Azure VM for node via the API or portal, wait until VM is "Running"
 4) ```kubectl uncordon node```

 **Fix**